HongAnhNgo/GlowinkSocialMedia/README.md

 ## Technologies Used

-- HTML & CSS: Basic web structure and styling.
+- HTML & CSS: Web structure and styling.
-- Bootstrap: Used for responsive design and layout.
+- Bootstrap: Used for login page design and layout.
 - Vue.js: Reactive JavaScript framework for dynamic UI components.

 ## Project Status